timgluz/versioneye-core/README.md

 for MongoDB and ElasticSearch.
 If you are not interested in persisting the data on your host you can let it untouched.

-Shutting down the backend systems works like this:
+Shutting down the backend services works like this:

 ```
 docker-compose down